Composite Fillings Philadelphia, PA

 Silver vs. Tooth-Colored Filling: What You Should Know

 Tooth-colored fillings are safer for your health since they consist of resin or a plastic material.
 Silver fillings are typically not silver, but a metal alloy that includes several materials with mercury among them.
 There have been numerous health warnings regarding the overexposure to mercury, which is why pregnant women are warned to stay away from tuna.
 While many people believe amalgam fillings are perfectly safe, the data can be contradictory from study to study.
 If you want to avoid the risks that come with mercury exposure, select tooth-colored fillings, or replace your existing silver fillings.
-Visit our Pennsylvania dental office for more information.
+Visit our Philadelphia, PA dental office for more information.

 Composite Dental Fillings FAQ